vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 [8->sample1->2022-11-15]

-Step 5 : Steps to query cost basis of Porfolio created in Step1(i.e. sample1) on a date
+Step 5 : Steps to query cost basis of Portfolio created in Step1(i.e. sample1) on a date
 1. You will see the menu again, now Enter->9.
 2. Enter name of the portfolio for which you want the evaluation.
 Here ->sample1
 3. Enter the date in YYYY-MM-DD format-> 2022-11-02.
 4. This will retrieve the cost basis of the portfolio on the asked date.
 [9->sample1->2022-11-02]

-Step 4 : Steps to query cost basis of Porfolio created in Step1(i.e. sample1) on a different date
+Step 4 : Steps to query cost basis of Portfolio created in Step1(i.e. sample1) on a different date
 1. You will see the menu again, now Enter->9.
 2. Enter name of the portfolio for which you want the evaluation.
 Here ->sample1
 3. Enter the date in YYYY-MM-DD format-> 2022-11-15.